 - begin the process of creating a terminology describing the re-use of administrative data and data linking that is understandable to the general public

-- help inform the development of the governance and operational procedures that ADRCs will adopt and provide data on public attitudes for ADRCs to inform their future strategies and priorities for public engagement
+- help inform the development of the governance and operational procedures for the ADRN and provide data on public attitudes for the ADRN to inform its future strategies and priorities for public engagement

 The project was directed by a steering group including researchers from Loughborough and Edinburgh universities, members of ESRC's Methods and Infrastructure committee, and representatives from the Department of Business, Innovation and Skills (BIS), the Wellcome Trust, and Sciencewise.